 I was provided with a complimentary stay for my review.
 All opinions expressed are my own.

 Changes at work, home or regular vacation withdraws makes me want to get away.
 Last month I decided to take a break and get some “me time” at the Holiday Inn Manhattan View.
 The hotel is in Long Island City, minutes away from LaGuardia Airport a short train ride to Manhattan and has two restaurants offering breakfast through dinner menus; 39 Above located in the lobby and Rio Grande on the lower level.
 It also has a fitness center and meeting spaces for events.
 There are several restaurants nearby for dining and stores for purchasing groceries if needed.

 The check-in process was very quick.
 I was able to get the free WiFi information, keys to my room, instructions on how to get to the dining area and fitness center if needed.
 When getting into the room, my mouth literally dropped.
 They don’t call it the Holiday Inn Manhattan View for anything.
 The room view I had was over the East River from the Ed Koch Queensboro Bridge.
 I also caught a view of the Empire State and Chrysler Buildings; it was absolutely breathtaking.

 The pictures and video definitely don’t do it justice.

 A coupon was offered for the buffet option at Rio Grande, but I wasn’t very hungry.
 Instead, I had a plate of wings.

 I went back to my room to relax and even though the NBA finals were on, for some reason, O.J.: Made in America was interesting to watch.
-Similarly to my room in Cartagena, the bathroom contained a stand-up shower.
+Similarly to my room at the Holiday Inn Express Cartagena, the bathroom contained a stand-up shower.
 It also included a desk and coffee machine.
 My bed was pretty firm but contained the softest pillows ever.
 I slept well but heard typical “city sounds” like cars/trucks or even construction from time-to-time.